 Static Type Checking

-Static type checkers like Flow and TypeScript identify certain types of problems before you even run your code.
+Static type checkers like and identify certain types of problems before you even run your code.
 They can also improve developer workflow by adding features like auto-completion.
 For this reason, we recommend using Flow or TypeScript instead of PropTypes

 for larger code bases.